prometheusresearch/rios/docs/source/calculation_set_specification.rst

     :Description: This property uniquely identifies the calculation so that its value can be referred to in subsequent documents or calculations.
-It must be unique amongst all calculations and fields IDs from the original Instrument Definition.
+It must be unique amongst all calculations and fields IDs from the original :doc:`Instrument Definition
+                  </instrument_specification>`.

 ``description``
     :Type: String